Samuel Şahin-Radlinger

-Samuel Şahin-Radlinger (born 7 November 1992) is an Austrian professional footballer who plays as a goalkeeper for Austrian Football Bundesliga club SV Ried.
+Samuel Şahin-Radlinger (born Radlinger; 7 November 1992) is an Austrian professional footballer who plays as a goalkeeper for Austria Wien.

 Club career

 Şahin-Radlinger was developed by the youth system of SV Ried, and his first experience of first-team football came during a loan spell at Union St. Florian of the Austrian Regional League Central during the 2010–11 season.

 Shortly afterwards, in June 2011, Şahin-Radlinger was signed by German club Hannover 96.
 He spent the next two years as first-choice goalkeeper for Hannover's reserve team in the Regionalliga Nord before joining Rapid Wien on a two-year loan deal in the summer of 2013.
 He made his Bundesliga debut in a 0–0 draw with Wiener Neustadt on 15 December 2013.

 On 30 January 2018, Şahin-Radlinger joined Norwegian top-tier team SK Brann on loan for rest of the 2018 season.
 Brann were given an option to sign him permanently at the end of the loan; however, the club decided against pulling the option and Şahin-Radlinger returned to Hannover 96 at the end of the season.

 On 26 June 2019, English side Barnsley confirmed that Samuel had signed a permanent contract with Daniel Stendel's side.

 On 13 August 2020, he returned to his first club SV Ried.

+On 1 September 2023, Şahin-Radlinger signed a three-year contract with Austria Wien and was immediately loaned out to Almere City in the Netherlands.